evoth/sequent/editor/README.md

   - Setters should throw an error if validation fails
 - Give errors IDs for easier error tracking?
 - Add methods to add/remove stuff (layers to sequences, repeats to layers, etc.)
+- **Deep sequence dependency validation (no cycles allowed)**

+## Plan: FOCUS ON MVP!!

+Not going to try to make anything perfect, just need to get it functional before I worry about any non-essential details